Jeff Reinebold

-Jeff Reinebold (born November 19, 1957) is an American gridiron football coach who is currently serving as the defensive tackles coach for the Hawaii Rainbow Warriors football team.
-Reinebold has also coached for the Las Vegas Posse, Winnipeg Blue Bombers, BC Lions, Hamilton Tiger-Cats, and Montreal Alouettes.
+Jeff Reinebold (born November 19, 1957) is an American gridiron football coach who is currently serving as the defensive coordinator for the Ottawa Redblacks of the Canadian Football League (CFL).
+Reinebold has also coached for the Hawaii Rainbow Warriors, Las Vegas Posse, Winnipeg Blue Bombers, BC Lions, Hamilton Tiger-Cats, and Montreal Alouettes.
 In addition to the CFL, he has coached in the NCAA, NFL Europe and The Spring League.
 He has also served in an executive for University of Hawaii—Mānoa.
 Reinebold appears as a football analyst on Sky Sports NFL telecasts in the United Kingdom.

 Coaching career

-Early years
+Early life

 Reinebold grew up in Manor, Saskatchewan, and after playing defensive back for the Maine Black Bears under Jack Bicknell, he accepted the position of offensive graduate assistant coach at Western Montana College.
 He then coached at Dartmouth, Montana and Penn before getting his first head coaching job at Rocky Mountain College in 1989, where he led the program to its first non-losing season in six years.
 The next season, he took the job of outside linebackers coach at New Mexico.